chadwickbureau/chadwickbureau.github.io/doc/historical.md

 ---
-title: About our historical data
+title: About historical minor league data
 ---

-The origin of our data on professional baseball outside of the Major Leagues is a mashup of a number of secondary datasets produced over the years by various researchers.
+At the moment, the data on professional baseball outside of the Major Leagues, as seen, for example, on baseball-reference.com, is a mashup which combines a  number of secondary datasets produced over the years by various researchers.
-In most cases, these datasets focused on information of interest to the researcher, and therefore focused on particular leagues, people, and/or types of information.
+Most of these datasets focused on information of interest to the researcher, and therefore their coverage was targeted to particular leagues, people, and/or types of information.
 By combining them, we have been able to produce a first cut at an encyclopedic dataset which has broad coverage of much of baseball history.

 The resulting mashup is useful, but very incomplete.
-The limited scope of each individual secondary dataset means there are many gaps in coverage.
+The limited scope of each individual secondary dataset means there are many, many gaps in coverage.
 Furthermore, because the datasets were produced to solve a particular need for the researcher, and not necessarily to be part of a systematic encyclopedia, information on the provenance of specific datapoints varies significantly across